ksedgwic/noshtastic/docs/posts/first-demo.md

 ```

 Wait 10 seconds until the node starts and has sent it's initial
-negentropy request (which will fall on empty ears ...)
+negentropy request (which will fall on deaf ears ...)

 Start the second node:
 ```